 The Rutgers School of Nursing-Camden RN to Bachelor of Science (BS) in Nursing program is for licensed registered nurses (RNs) who want to leverage their work experience and grow as professionals.
-Students can achieve their career goals quickly - admission is on a rolling basis, and our program can be completed in as little as one year with full-time attendance.
+Students can achieve their career goals quickly and our program can be completed in as little as one year with full-time attendance depending on prior coursework completed with other institutions.
 Choose between two convenient options: our online or on-campus programs offered in partnership with local academic institutions.